DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Methodology

 where $f_c$ is classifier and $y$ indicates identity label.

 where $\theta_p$ and $\theta_n$ are the positive and negative samples related to an anchor sample $\theta$. $||\cdot||_2$ is $L$2 norm.
 The classical ReID loss is formulated as:

-\textbf{Knowledge Alignment:} Due to the significant inter-domain gaps between different training domains, directly integrating domain-specific representations into a unified representation through knowledge unification inevitably introduces bias.
-This bias shifts the unified representation away from the center of cross-domain knowledge.
-To address this, we propose a knowledge alignment (KA) mechanism to achieve knowledge consistency between the current domain and the previous domains, ensuring that the unified representation remains accurate and effective.
-At the training domain $t$, we constrain the current domain's representation $\theta^{t}$ stepwise with the previous domain-specific representations $\{\theta^i\}_{i=1}^{t-1}$, ensuring that the unified representation remains centered across all domains.
-Specifically, we first calculate the similarity matrix $S_{t-(t-1)}$ between the current domain's representation $\theta^{t}$ and the last domain's representation $\theta^{t-1}$ using cosine similarity.
-Similarly, we derive the similarity matrix $S_{t-(t-2)}$ to $S_{t-1}$ for all preceding domains.
-Then, each similarity matrix $S_{t-(i-1)_{i=2}^{t-1}}$ is converted to a cosine distance metric $1-S_{t-(i-1)_{i=2}^{t}}$, enforcing distributional convergence between the current domain and each previous domain.
-This process is calculated as:
+\textbf{Knowledge Alignment:} Significant gaps between training domains can introduce bias during knowledge unification, shifting the unified representation away from the true cross-domain center.
+To mitigate this, we propose knowledge alignment (KA) mechanism to refine knowledge consolidation across multiple domains.
+At the training domain $t$, we stepwise constrain the current representation $\theta^t$ against previous representations $\{\theta^i\}_{i=1}^{t-1}$ to ensure the unified representation remains centered.
+Specifically, we compute the cosine similarity matrix $S_{t,i}$ between $\theta^t$ and each preceding domain-specific representation $\theta^i$.
+These matrices are then converted into cosine distance metrics, $1-S_{t,i}$, to enforce distributional convergence between the current and all historical domains.
+The KA mechanism is calculated as:

 where $Cos(\cdot,\cdot)$ and $\mu$($\cdot$) are cosine similarity and mean function, respectively.